Protecting Children for a Better Future

 Snapshots from Zambia

 Click on the pin icons on the map to discover CMMB's programs and initiatives in Zambia.

-The Power of Access & Healthcare Infrastructure in Zambia
+The Power of Access and Healthcare Infrastructure in Zambia

 Diana, a maternal and child health coordinator at Makululu Health Facility, knows that treating HIV-positive mothers is complicated.
 Diana says that delivering at home comes with many complications, "In cases where the mother is exposed, it's critical for the mother to deliver at a health facility so her baby can receive treatment."
 However, some mothers keep their HIV status a secret, even from their husbands.
 The effects of stigma can be devastating.